Leongatha

 Canadian dairy company Saputo which trades in Australia under the Devondale label, among others, has a dairy processing plant on the north side of the town producing milk-based products for Australian and overseas markets.

 History

 First settlement of the area by Europeans occurred in 1845.
 The Post Office opened as Koorooman on 1 October 1887 and renamed Leongatha in 1891 when a township was established on the arrival of the railway.

 The railway line from Melbourne reached the town in 1891, and stimulated further settlement.
 Regular V/Line passenger operations on the line to the local railway station ceased in 1993.

 The Leongatha Magistrates' Court closed on 1 January 1990.

+The town made international media headlines in 2023, when four people were taken to hospital after consuming beef Wellington suspected to have contained death cap mushrooms.
+Three of the four guests subsequently died, and one survived, later receiving a liver transplant.
+The woman who cooked the meal, Erin Patterson, was found guilty of murder in July 2025.

+Climate

+Leongatha has an oceanic climate (Köppen: Cfb), with warm summers and cool winters.
+Average maxima vary from 24.9 C in February to 13.0 C in July, while average minima fluctuate between 12.3 C in February and 4.8 C in July.
+Precipitation is moderate (averaging 970.4 mm per annum), and is frequent (spread between 174.8 precipitation days).

 Transport

 The town is located on the South Gippsland Highway which links Leongatha to Melbourne.
 Leongatha was formerly situated along the South Gippsland railway corridor that operated to its terminus at Yarram in the early 1980s and Leongatha in the mid 1990s.
 A V/Line road coach service replaced the rail service on 24 July 1993, running between Melbourne and Yarram.

 A second service runs from Traralgon to Wonthaggi.
 There was also a third bus service running from Venus Bay, through Tarwin Lower and Koonwarra connecting with the V/Line services that depart from Leongatha.
 This was a trial service and no longer operates.
 The Leongatha Airport is located south of the town and serves general aviation.